 Ocean City is long gone, purchased by True Temper back in 1968.
 And fly reels were never Ocean City’s claim to fame.
 No, they were mainly a manufacturer of saltwater and spinning gear.
 But they produced fly reels for many years starting in the 1930s, constantly improving them as they went along.

 I have two Ocean City fly reels – models 76 & 77.
 They were built in Philadelphia, likely during the late 1950’s or early 1960’s, and as such represent the apex of Ocean City’s fly reel effort.
 The “76” is the smaller of the two.
 It is 3″ in diameter and suitable for a 3 or 4-weight fly line.
 The larger “77” is 3.5″ and ripe for a 5 or 6-weight fly line.
 These reels were mass produced, and frequently mass-marketed by Sears and Wards.
 I got my “77” at a yard sale for $5.
 And get this: it came with a beat up “glass” fly rod attached.
 Gotta love that.
 But both models can be easily found online in workable condition for $20- $25.
 By the way Ocean City also sold an even larger model called the “78”.
 That model is fairly rare.
-I’ve never see one. but I bet it is a 4″ reel suited to 7-8 lines.
+I’ve never see one, but I imagine it is a 4″ reel suited to 7-8 lines.

 Like the Hardy Lightweight series, these fly reels are built in the traditional “spool-in-cage” design.
 They have a white plastic, faux ivory handle.
 See the screw in the center of each spool?
 It secures the spool in place. (works with a dime or a penny) Surrounding that screw is a narrow drag tension knob.
 It operates just as you might suspect, by creating friction between the spool and the frame.
 The resulting drag is smooth and plenty adequate for trout.
 Both reels also have a “click” switch on the back.
 So you can run them with a “click” or silent, as you prefer.
 And the line guards are reversible.